CMYanko/demo-iq-server/README.md

 # CMYanko/demo-iq-server

-A Docker-compose for Sonatype Nexus IQ Server, based on CentOS.
-And specifically for creating demo or PoC environments.
-For PoC environments, be sure to fork so you can customize the config.yml for your environment.
+A Docker-compose file and setup scripts to streamline a default configuration Nexus Platform Evaluation, PoC or Demo Environment.
 Details for setting up a demo environment are [here](https://github.com/CMYanko/demo-iq-server/blob/master/DEMO_ENV.md).

 For PoC's and or custom config'd demo environments you'll likely want your own tag and publish to a private repo.
+I've created a seperate folder with a Dockerfile making a custom image based on our official image.

-Making modification to the [config.yml](https://github.com/CMYanko/demo-iq-server/blob/master/config.yml) before the build will get them copied into you custome container.
+Making modification to the [config.yml](https://github.com/CMYanko/demo-iq-server/blob/master/myiqserver/config.yml) before the build will get them copied into you custome container.
 Useful for setting up proxy servers, email notifications or integrating with JIRA.
 See [Changing IQ Server Configuration](https://github.com/CMYanko/demo-iq-server/blob/master/README.md#changing-iq-server-configuration) below.

 ## Notes